brunolmarques/kafka-delta-rs/README.md

 3. **Runtime Behavior**:
    - The application will connect to the specified Kafka brokers, subscribe to each listed topic, and continuously pull records.
-   - Data is consolidated in memory (according to your concurrency settings), deduplicated, and stored temporarily.
+   - Data is consolidated in memory (according to the concurrency settings), deduplicated, and stored temporarily.
-   - At the configured interval (e.g., daily at midnight), data is written to the Delta table in an **atomic**, partitioned manner.
+   - At the configured interval (e.g., every 60 minutes), data is written to the Delta table in an **atomic**, partitioned manner.

 ---

 ## Logging & Monitoring

 - **Rust Logger**: Configurable log levels in `config.yaml` (e.g., `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`).
 Logs are printed to stdout by default.
-- **Prometheus**:
+- **Opentelemetry**:
-  - Exposes metrics at a configurable port (e.g., `localhost:9090/metrics`).
+  - Exposes metrics at a configurable endpoint (e.g., `localhost:9090/metrics`).
   - Tracks application health (e.g., processed record counts, offsets, error rates, memory usage).

-Integrate these metrics into your existing Prometheus + Grafana stack to visualize pipeline throughput, latency, and error trends.
+It is possible to integrate these metrics into existing Prometheus + Grafana stack to visualize pipeline throughput, latency, and error trends.

 ---